ShubhamAgrawal-13/Distributed_IOT_Platform/README.md

 ![big picture image](Report/final.png)

 -----------------------------------------------------------------------------------------------------------------------------
-### To boot up the platform, run the following command :
+### To boot up the platform :

+   First go to the platform directory, then run the following command:

-     $ sudo python3 init.py
+     $ sudo python3 Bootstrap/init.py

 ----------------------------------------------------------------------------------------------------------------------------